honeycombio/refinery/README.md

 `main.go` sets up the app and makes choices about which versions of dependency implementations to use (eg which logger, which sampler, etc.) It starts up everything and then launches `App`

 `app/app.go` is the main control point.
 When its `Start` function ends, the program shuts down.
-It launches a `Router` which will be the primary listener for incoming events.
+It launches two `Router`s which listen for incoming events.

 `route/route.go` listens on the network for incoming traffic.
-It handles traffic depending on two things: is this incoming request an event (or batch of events), and if so, does it have a trace ID?
+There are two routers running and they handle different types of incoming traffic: events coming from the outside world (the `incoming` router) and events coming from another member of the samproxy cluster (`peer` traffic).
+Once it gets an event, it decides where it should go next: is this incoming request an event (or batch of events), and if so, does it have a trace ID?
 Everything that is not an event or an event that does not have a trace ID is immediately handed to `transmission` to be forwarded on to Honeycomb.
 If it is an event, the router extracts the trace ID and then uses the `sharder` to decide which member of the Samproxy cluster should handle this trace.
 If it's a peer, the event will be forwarded to that peer.
 If it's us, the event will be transformed in to an internal representation and handed to the `collector` to bundle up spans in to traces.

 `collect/collect.go` the collector is responsible for bundling spans together in to traces and deciding when to send them to Honeycomb or if they should be dropped.
 The first time a trace ID is seen, the collector starts a timer.
 When that timer expires, the trace will be sent, whether or not it is complete.
 The arrival of the root span (aka a span with a trace ID and no parent ID) indicates the trace is complete.
 When that happens, the trace is sent and the timer canceled.
 Just before sending, the collector asks the `sampler` to give it a sample rate and whether to keep the trace.
 The collector obeys this sampling decision and records it (the record is applied to any spans that may come in as part of the trace after the decision has been made).
 After making the sampling decision, if the trace is to be kept, it is passed along to the `transmission` for actual sending.